enolive/stupid-manifesto/README.md

 Welcome to the future of software development, where shareholder value trumps everything!
 Who needs "best practices" when you can have **EXPLOSIVE PROFITS**?

+See the whole site at [GH Pages](https://enolive.github.io/stupid-manifesto/).

+**Note**: in case it isn't obvious, the whole thing is sarcasm.
+Don't do that in you projects!

 ## 🤑 Our Revolutionary Principles

 Embrace the **STUPID** methodology: